fiorins/onepiece/README.md

 📢 For any advice on improving or implementing other data you can open a github issue! 📢
 <br />

-_Due to the huge amount of data it is a very heavy site, it is recommended to browse it via desktop on a large display for a better experience_
+_Due to the huge amount of data it is a pretty heavy site, it is recommended to browse it via desktop on a large display for a better experience_

 ## ⚒️ Tools
 - **Development**: [VanillaJS](http://vanilla-js.com/)